click HERE for our Bluegrass webpage

 The history of the Coombs Bluegrass Festival actually started with the Coombs Community Organization reviving the Coombs Country Opera.
 This was an event where musicians could come to the Old Hall in Coombs and perform in front of an audience.
 It became so popular that they out grew the Old Hall.

 The Coombs Bluegrass Festival came to be in 1978, thanks to some very dedicated people and a whole bunch of volunteers.
-To name just a few Worris Key and myself, Jim Brown, from the Coombs Community Organization and performers Riel Aubchion, Joe Bochek and Gerry Patch made it happen.
+To name just a few Worris Key and myself, Jim Brown, from the Coombs Community Organization and performers Riel Aubchion, Joe Bochek and Gerry Patch, all made it happen.

 Our first festival was on a farm – The Arrowsmith #1 Farm, August 18th – 20th, 1978.
 Headline performers were the Zig-Zag Mountain String from Quesnel, Cathy Fink and Duck Donald from Ontario, and Coombs locals, the Backroom Boys.